VirtualDataLab/sphinx/README.rst

 ============

 - Report errors, suggest features or view the source code `on GitHub`_.
-- For less well defined questions or ideas, use our Slack *smobsc* channel on https://brainhack-slack-invite.herokuapp.com/.

 Contributing
 ============

 We are always happy for more substantial contributions, for example contributing a chapter.
-Please contact us via Slack with your idea.
+Please contact us with your idea.